You are listening to the Sean Hannity Radio Show Podcast.

 The press has been talking about this guy, Gilbert Chagri, who is a Lebanese Nigerian.

-And yet for reasons that nobody understood until now she refused to list Boko Haram as a terrorist organization.
+And yet, for reasons that nobody understood until now, she refused to list Boko Haram as a terrorist organization.

 And why did she do that?

-And the reason she did that is because our friend Gilbert Shaguri has the largest construction conglomerate in Nigeria and did not want Okoharam to be listed officially as a terrorist organization,
+And the reason she did that is because our friend Gilbert Shaguri has the largest construction conglomerate in Nigeria and did not want Boko Haram to be listed officially as a terrorist organization, gave millions of dollars to the Clinton Foundation, and in return, Hillary did not list the organization Boko Haram as a terrorist organization because he was concerned that if she had,

-That's the real scandal with the city.
+That's the real scandal.

 But it's not just him.